 - Federal Government — $143,850

-How to Become a Podiatrist Starts at an Accredited Podiatry School Like DMU
+Becoming a Podiatrist Starts at an exceptional Podiatry School Like DMU

-Podiatry needs well-rounded experts with advanced education, training and experience.
-Des Moines University’s Doctor of Podiatric Medicine will provide you with the clinical and educational experience needed to succeed with a career in podiatric medicine.
+Podiatry needs well-rounded experts with advanced education, training, and experience.
+Des Moines University’s Doctor of Podiatric Medicine program will provide you with the clinical and educational experience needed to succeed with a career in podiatric medicine.

 - Learn in state-of-the-art facilities such as our Standardized Performance Assessment Lab, Iowa Simulation Center, Surgery Skills Center and Human Performance Lab.

 - Have access to graduate research opportunities through our Summer Research program.
 These opportunities prepare med students for publishing articles, presenting research, competing for prestigious awards and applying for fellowships and scholarships.